aranwmurphy/redchannel/README.md

 const { RedSubscriber } = require('redchannel');

 const client = new Redis();
-const channel = new RedSubscriber(client);
+// Use "new RedSubscriber(client, false)" if you intend to use this library at scale const channel = new RedSubscriber(client);

 async function main() {
     // Subscribe to all messages on "global:logs". await channel.subscribe(['global:logs']);

-    // Process all messages published on "global:logs". channel.on('message', (channel, message) => {
+    // (Generic listener) Process all messages published on "global:logs". channel.on('message', (channel, message) => {
         channel === 'global:logs' && console.log(message);
         // Foo
     });

-    // Process all messages published on "global:logs". channel.on('global:logs', (message) => {
+    // (Event specific listener) Process all messages published on "global:logs". channel.on('global:logs', (message) => {
         console.log(message);
         // Foo